onegambler/alexa-tesco-skill/README.md

 ### Customising the products
 Now what we need to do is tell the skill which product we want to add to the basket when we say `milk`!
 So, in the project open `products.yml`.
+The file contains a list of a lot of most common groceries.
+Alexa will only understand products contained in the list.
+You can add any product you want, as long as it can be found using the groceries search bar on Tesco.com.
+Also it should be noted that the IFTTT action
+> will search Tesco.com for products matching the search text, and add the first result to your basket.

-The file contains a mapping between an item and Tesco Item Id (IFTTT accepts only ids).
-This needs to be personalised according to your shopping.
-In order to do so, go to the Tesco Groceries web page and start getting all the item ids for the products you usually buy.
+I we want a more precise action and avoid to have the wrong item added, we can specify the id of the product in the list.
+To do so, go to the Tesco Groceries web page and get the ids for the products you want.
 In each product page you can find the id in the url

 <p align="center">